-The bill defines a small business as one with a head count of less than 20 employees (only employees who work on a regular or systematic basis are counted).
+The bill defines a small business as one with a headcount of fewer than 20 employees (only employees who work on a regular or systematic basis are counted).

 Yes, the law will only apply (even if the other party is a small business) if the upfront price payable under the contract is less than $100k (or $250k if the contract goes for more than one year).

-For example, the law would not apply to a six-month contract with a small business (i.e. less than 20 employees) where the upfront price is $150k.
+For example, the law would not apply to a six-month contract with a small business (ie fewer than 20 employees) where the upfront price is $150k.

 The law only applies to “standard form” contracts.
 Your contract will be presumed to be a standard form contract unless you prove otherwise.
 There’s no specific definition, but relevant factors include: